 At entry level expect to earn around £22,400.

 Learn more about becoming a Border Force officer.

 Bomb disposal technician

-Otherwise known as explosive ordnance disposal (EOD), bomb disposal involves identifying, making safe and disposing of different kinds of explosive devices.
+Otherwise known as explosive ordnance disposal (EOD), bomb disposal involves identifying, making safe and disposing of explosive devices.

-You'll work with the police to evacuate dangerous areas, using metal detectors and remote control robots to ensure disposal is carried out safely.
+You'll work with the police to evacuate dangerous areas, using metal detectors and remote-controlled robots to ensure disposal is carried out safely.
 Bomb disposal technicians work in a range of outdoor environments, including warzones, underwater or in civilian areas.

 It's your job to manage criminal investigations, from robbery and domestic violence through to fraud, cybercrime and homicide.
 Detective is not a rank, but a description of your role, as you work alongside uniformed colleagues on an equal basis.

 You'll gather, verify and assess information to gain an understanding of a case, analyse and interpret data, use cutting-edge technology, prepare accurate case papers, deal with forensic material, participate in searches and arrests, and liaise with internal and external agencies.